umbralcalc/umbralcalc.github.io/_posts/bants.md

 \end{equation}
 $$

-The vector variable $m_t$, which will form an intermediate layer in our network, acts as a compression of $x_{t}, x_{t-1}, \dots $ into the mean vector of a Gaussian at time $t$ which we will importantly assume to be _Markovian_ (note that this assumption will clearly not always hold well for the best compressions).
-For some references on Gaussian processes (a related, but different kind of inference model), see, e.g., [Friedman & Nachman (2000)](https://arxiv.org/abs/1301.3857), [Titsias & Lawrence (2010)](http://proceedings.mlr.press/v9/titsias10a/titsias10a.pdf), [Damianou & Lawrence (2013)](http://proceedings.mlr.press/v31/damianou13a.pdf) or [Frigola-Alcalde (2015)](http://mlg.eng.cam.ac.uk/pub/pdf/Fri15.pdf).
+The vector variable $m_t$, which will form an intermediate layer in our network, acts as a compression of the time series $x_{t}, x_{t-1}, \dots$ into the mean vector of a Gaussian at time $t$ which we will importantly assume to be _Markovian_ (note that this assumption will clearly not always hold well for the best compressions).
+For some references on Gaussian processes (a related, but different kind of inference model), see, e.g., [@friedman2013gaussian], [@titsias2010bayesian], [@damianou2013deep] or [@frigola2015bayesian].

-Up until this point, the technique used for compressing $x_{t}, x_{t-1}, \dots  \rightarrow m_t$ is still undetermined.
+Up until this point in our study, the technique used for compressing $x_{t}, x_{t-1}, \dots \rightarrow m_t$ is still undetermined.

-## `'AR-G'`: a simple Gaussian model with autoregressive kernel convolution compression
+## 'AR-G': a simple Gaussian model with autoregressive kernel convolution compression

 A simple nonparametric way to obtain $m_t$ is through autoregressive techniques with convolution kernels.
 This models the whole vector process as

 $$
 \begin{align}